jj-cwc/neon-nuggets/NeonNuggetsSecurities.md

 ## **4. Flashing Neon Warning Signs**

 Whispers of Goldchip's enigmatic past, coupled with NeonNuggets' brazen bending of what few regulatory rules Luminosa has, are starting to create ripples of concern.
-The company's casual stance on players forming external alliances might sound modern and groundbreaking, but it also poses serious questions about the overall integrity of the trading platform.
+The company's casual stance on investors forming external alliances might sound modern and groundbreaking, but it also poses serious questions about the overall integrity of the trading platform.

 ## **Preliminary Thoughts**